skybert/skybert-net/src/talks/charset-and-encoding/slides.md

   not covered by
   [ISO-8859-1](http://no.wikipedia.org/wiki/ISO_8859-1), for instance "*–*"
   [Unicode EN DASH](http://no.wikipedia.org/wiki/Unicode)
-  (hyphen), the database will through and error up to the web application.
+  (hyphen), the database will throw an error up to the web application.

 <a href="different-encodings.svg">
 <img src="different-encodings.svg" "different encodings"/>